Jewish quarter (Barcelona): Pogroms and Inquisition (14th and 15th century)

-The Jewish quarter was effectively eradicated during Antisemitic mob violence on the quarter by a mob as part of the pogroms of 1391 across Spain.
+The Jewish quarter was hurt badly during Antisemitic mob violence on the quarter by a mob as part of the pogroms of 1391 across Spain.
 From the outbreak of violence on 5 August through 10 August, approximately 300 Jews were killed.

 During the Spanish Inquisition, the Jewish population in Barcelona was all but decimated.
 King Ferdinand ordered that the size of synagogues be no larger than the smallest Christian church.

 21st century

 In the center of the Jewish quarter is the Ancient Synagogue, also called the Sinagoga Major, one of the oldest synagogues in Europe.

 The synagogue is thought to have existed in some shape or form since the 5th century.
 During the 1990s, the synagogue was restored and reopened to the public in 2003.

 Jewish community of Barcelona

 An estimated 3,500 Jews reside in Barcelona in the 21st century, making it the largest concentration of Jews in Spain.